 - Add the curry powder and stir until fragrant.

-- Add 1 cup of coconut cream, vinegar and half of the diced mangoes, bring to a boil then turn heat off.
+- Add 1 cup of coconut milk, vinegar and half of the diced mangoes, bring to a boil then turn heat off.

 - Using a hand blender puree the sauce in the pan or if you don’t have a hand blender pour over blender then puree sauce until smooth.
 Set aside.

 - Using a separate pan add small amount of oil and add chicken.
 Stir until chicken pieces changes colour, it should not be pinkish but not brown.